PixelMakers/bellevue-issues/README.md

 # bellevue-issues
-Issues and bugs related to the Bellevue WordPress theme
+Issues and bugs related to the Bellevue WordPress theme. https://bellevuetheme.com/